IT and Library Services

 Access eduroam across the UK and worldwide

-Students, staff and affiliates can access the internet via eduroam on our campuses and when visiting participating institutions across the globe, and visitors from participating institutions can connect via eduroam when visiting any of our campuses.
+Students, staff and affiliates can access the internet via eduroam on our campuses and when visiting participating institutions across the globe.
+Visitors from participating institutions can connect via eduroam when visiting any of our campuses.
 Wherever you see the eduroam wireless network or logo, you can connect using eduroam login.

 eduroam logo